uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 solution, and the work you did this quarter to refine and validate your solution.

-Be prepared to give this pitch in class Dec 4, at which point course staff and other students will give feedback so you can improve your pitch before the final poster presentation.
+__Be prepared to give this pitch in class Dec 4__, at which point course staff and other students will give feedback so you can improve your pitch before the final poster presentation.